-The Leader shall cease to be the Leader if a resolution is passed by a majority of members present and voting to remove the leader vote of no confidence is carried at a meeting of the Full Council in accordance with the Procedural Rules contained within Part 4D of this Constitution.
+The Leader shall cease to be the Leader if a resolution is passed by a majority of members present and voting to remove the leader at a meeting of the Full Council in accordance with the Procedural Rules contained within Part 4D of this Constitution.
 Subject to the following:

-- a) sShould a Leader not be able to act or the office is vacant, the Deputy Leader is to act in the Leader's role;- - b) ilf the Deputy Leader is unable to act or the office is vacant then the Cabinet must act in the Leader's place or must arrange for a member of the Cabinet to take the Leader's role, until a decision is made by the Council to appoint a new Leader; and. - a)c) In the event of there being no Leader, Deputy or Cabinet members, executive functions shall in the interim be carried out by the Chief Executive.
+- a) should a Leader not be able to act or the office is vacant, the Deputy Leader is to act in the Leader's role; - b) if the Deputy Leader is unable to act or the office is vacant then the Cabinet must act in the Leader's place or must arrange for a member of the Cabinet to take the Leader's role, until a decision is made by the Council to appoint a new Leader; and - c) in the event of there being no Leader, Deputy or Cabinet members, executive functions shall in the interim be carried out by the Chief Executive.